esnet/oscars-newtech/doc/running_oscars.md

 ## Building

-Run the following commands from the main project directory (oscars-newtech):
+Run the following commands from the main project directory (oscars):

 ```
  mvn -DskipTests package